 In accordance with State Board rule, the State Board of Education shall by majority vote accept or reject the decision of the Board no later than 90 calendar days after the appeal is filed.
 The State Board of Education shall remand the application to the sponsor with its written decision that the sponsor approve or deny the application.
-The sponsor shall implement the decision of the State Board of Education.
-The decision of the State Board of Education is not subject to the provisions of the Administrative Procedure Act.
+The sponsor shall implement the decision of the State Board of Education is not subject to the provisions of the Administrative Procedure Act.